ezraeinhorn624/sqs/README.md

 # SQS Repo
 Squarespace code &amp; extensions that I built myself to accomplish what Squarespace either doesn't support or what Squarespace does not provide a configuration for.
-Most code uses vanila JS and Jquery.
+Most code uses vanilla JS and Jquery.

 ## Usage
 My intent is that every piece of code in this specific repo be